What is FRSC?

 How do we figure out what to do about child support and dividing the things we own?

-You will work with the team to figure out all the financial issues.
-Near the beginning of the process, the Team Coordinator will make sure that you can get all the information you need about your money and property so that you feel able to work on these decisions in the team.
+You will work mostly with the Mediator to understand your family’s finances and figure out the financial issues including child support, sharing of child expenses and (in divorce) dividing your property.
+The Mediator will make sure that you can get all the information you need about your money and property so that you feel able to work on these decisions.
+The Mediator and Team Coordinator may refer you to outside resources as may be helpful.

 What if I decide to participate but change my mind later?